-- 1) Name of entity - 2) Amount of award - 3) Funding agency - 4) NAICS code for contracts / CFDA program number for grants - 5) Program source - 6) Award title descriptive of the purpose of the funding action - 7) Location of the entity - 8) Principal place of performance - 9) Unique identifier of the entity (DUNS #) - 10) Total compensation and names of the top five executives if: - a.
-More than 80% of annual gross revenues are from the Federal government and those revenues are greater than \$25M annually, and - b.
+- 6) Award title descriptive of the purpose of the funding action - 7) Location of the entity - 8) Principle place of performance - 9) Unique identifier of the entity (DUNS #) - 10) Total compensation and names of the top five executives if: - a.
+More than 80% of annual gross revenues are from the Federal government, and those revenues are greater than \$25M annually and - b.
 Compensation information is not already available through reporting to the SEC.

-Prime grant recipients must submit FFATA-required data by the end of the month plus 30 days in which the award or award amendment is made.
+Prime grant recipients must submit FFATA required data by the end of the month, plus 30 days, in which the award or award amendment is made.

-The Contractor identified in Section 1.3 of the General Provisions agrees to comply with the provisions of The Federal Funding Accountability and Transparency Act, Public Law 109-282 and Public Law 110-252, and 2 CFR Part 170 (Reporting Subaward and Executive Compensation Information), and further agrees to have the Contractor's representative, as identified in Sections 1.11 and 1.12 of the General Provisions, execute the following Certification:
+The Contractor identified in Section 1.3 of the General Provisions agrees to comply with the provisions of The Federal Funding Accountability and Transparency Act, Public Law 109-282 and Public Law 110-252, and 2 CFR Part 170 (Reporting Subaward and Executive Compensation Information), and further agrees to have the Contractor's representative, as identified in Sections 1.11 and 1.12 of the General Provisions execute the following Certification:

-The below named Contractor agrees to provide needed information as outlined above to the New Hampshire Office of Strategic Initiatives and to comply with all applicable provisions of the Federal Financial Accountability and Transparency Act.
+Hampshire Office of Strategic Initiatives and to comply with all applicable provisions of the Federal Financial Accountability and Transparency Act.

+Ryan Clouthier, Deputy Director

-(Contractor Representative Figurature) Donnalee Lozeau, Executive Director (Contractor Representative Signature) Southern New Hampshire Services (Authorized Contractor Representative Name & Title) Selfenber 4 2020 (Contractor Name) (Date)
+(Contractor Representative Signature) (Authorized Contractor Representative Name & Title)